Avazmad Ghurbatov (Abdullo Ghurbati)

 Journalist and award-winning documentary filmmaker Abdullo Ghurbati is serving a seven-and-a-half-year prison sentence in Tajikistan after being convicted in October 2022 on charges of membership in a banned political party and assaulting and insulting a police officer.
 Police in Tajikistan’s capital, Dushanbe, arrested Ghurbati in June 2022.

-Ghurbati, whose legal name is Avazmad Ghurbatov, has worked for numerous news outlets, including Asia-Plus.
+Ghurbati, whose legal name is Avazmad Ghurbatov, has worked for numerous news outlets, including independent news site Asia-Plus.
 He has also worked as a camera operator for independent journalist Daler Imomali’s YouTube channel, which has about 150,000 followers and covers social issues and citizens’ complaints about alleged government abuses.

-Imomali was detained June 15, 2022.
-He was then summoned for interrogation over a separate case involving Imomali and arrested.
-Police accused him of striking and insulting an officer as he left the meeting, according to a November 3 statement by the prosecutor general’s office.
+Imomali was detained on June 15, 2022.
+Later the same day, police summoned Ghurbati for interrogation in connection with the case against Imomali, accused him of striking and insulting an officer as he left that interrogation, and arrested him.

 On July 19, 2022, the head of the Interior Ministry’s Department for Combating Organized Crime announced that prosecutors were also investigating Ghurbati for “membership” in the banned Islamic Renaissance Party of Tajikistan, according to Radio Ozodi, the Tajik service of U.S. Congress-funded broadcaster Radio Free Europe/Radio Liberty.
 The party is banned as “extremist and terrorist” in Tajikistan, but the ban has been criticized internationally as politically motivated and unjustified by the U.N. special rapporteur for freedom of opinion and expression and the U.S. Embassy in Tajikistan